-Replacing a furnace and air conditioner unit isn’t cheap that is why we recommend regular inspections to keep you from having to replace your unit.
+Replacing a furnace and air conditioner unit isn’t cheap.
+That is why we here at All Utah Plumbing, Heating, & Air recommend regular inspections to keep you from having to replace your unit.
 However, when your unit reached its end life, it’s best to invest in a replacement than to pay for repetitive repairs.

 An air conditioner unit usually lasts for 15 to 20 years.
 Meanwhile, a furnace system can last for up to 30 years.
 Still, this lifespan is affected by several factors, including frequency of use, maintenance level, and more.

 The cost of replacement for heating and air conditioning in Utah, varies widely.
 The size of the unit is a common determinant.
 An HVAC system usually costs $7,000 to $12,000.
 The more complicated the ductwork is, the more expensive it is.

 On the other hand, replacements will cost around $4,000 to $10,000.
 However, if the ductwork has to be replaced, the cost might be the same as the installation cost.

 If you’re planning to use add-ons on top of the replacement, expect the cost to inflate.
 Upgrades like a zoning system, programmable thermostat, and dehumidifier will also increase costs.

 To know the exact cost of the furnace and AC replacement, you should call our cooling and heating services in Utah.

 Usually, an HVAC replacement includes the following: